Trespasser: Duties owed to trespassers

 For injury claims by trespassers, the concept of traps was narrowly defined.
 More recently, courts in some jurisdictions have engaged in some creativity, adopting a broader interpretation of a trap.

 A warning sign at the entrance to the land is generally sufficient to warn trespassers of possible hazards on a property or land.
 However, a property owner is under no duty to ascertain hazards on his property for the benefit of trespassers, and cannot be held liable for failing to discover a previously unknown hazard that injures a trespasser.

 In some jurisdictions an adult trespasser who is injured while on a defendant's property cannot sue under a theory of strict liability, even if the landowner was engaged in ultrahazardous activities, such as the keeping of wild animals, or the use of explosives.
 Instead, the trespasser must prove that the property owner intentionally or wantonly injured the plaintiff to recover.

 Some jurisdictions extend additional protections to children who trespass on the properly of others.
 For example, if there is a potentially hazardous object or condition on the land that might be attractive to young children, the trespass may be deemed "anticipated" under the doctrine of attractive nuisance such that the child may be able to succeed with an injury claim.

 In some regions of the world, a property owner may use reasonable (typically meaning non-deadly) force to prevent a person from trespassing on their land, or to expel a trespasser.
 However, a property owner may be restricted from expelling a trespasser if doing so would expose the trespasser to a risk of serious injury.
 For example, a trespasser who takes shelter in a stranger's barn during a powerful storm cannot be expelled until the storm is over.

 United States

-Many jurisdictions within the United States have passed statutes to modify or clarify the common law duties owed by a property owner to a trespasser (for example, by explicitly permitting the property owner to use deadly force to expel trespassers).
+Many jurisdictions within the United States have passed statutes to modify or clarify the common law duties owed by a property owner to a trespasser (for example, by explicitly permitting the property owner to use reasonable, non-deadly force to expel mere trespassers).
+The use of deadly force is strictly prohibited for the mere defense of property, and is generally only protected by statutes like the Castle doctrine when a trespasser commits a home invasion and poses an imminent threat of serious bodily harm.